 People who served in the Navy, Coast Guard, and US Army Transport Service have spent numerous hours aboard ships that contained the toxic mineral asbestos.
 Because ships were built or repaired from the early 20th century through the 1970s with materials containing asbestos, the crews were exposed to it every single time they were on board.
 Asbestos was used in a variety of applications on board US Navy vessels, most often being used in insulation materials around pipes, pumps, valves, and boilers.

-Each month we will talk about a different US Navy ship on which asbestos exposure occurred, combining interesting facts about the vessel with historic importance, as well as mentioning any events on that ship that might have led to a significant asbestos exposure for its crew.
+Each month we will talk about a different US Navy ship on which asbestos exposure occurred, combining interesting facts about the vessel with historical importance, as well as mentioning any events on that ship that might have led to significant asbestos exposure for its crew.
 Our ship of the month for November is the USS Ranger (CV-4), one of our nation's greatest aircraft carriers that ever roamed the oceans.

 Technical Features of the USS Ranger (CV-4)

 Builder: Newport News Shipbuilding & Drydock Co.

 Launched: 25 February 1933

 Commissioned: 4 June 1934